WillUHD/PowerGadget/README.md

 ### Intuition
 - HWiNFO's graph UI sucks, OCCT's is better but it doesn't 'stack' the frequencies chart
-- Based on my understanding, no one has made a clean/minimalist (Mac-like) UI for monitoring performance on Windows that is also not an overlay
+- Based on my understanding, no one has made a (Mac-like) UI for monitoring performance on Windows that is also not an overlay
 - So I wanted to make my own because I believe there are no true alternatives to the Intel Power Gadget for macOS (productivity based, dense UI etc)

 ### Structure
 - Custom made my own plotting library called `CorePlot`.
-Its goal is to faithfully recreate the macOS CorePlot UI, but it's also quite suitable for other graphing purposes
+Its goal is to faithfully recreate the macOS Power Gadget plots, but it's also quite suitable for other graphing purposes
 - The actual monitoring part (backend) of this project is from [epinter](https://github.com/epinter)'s [LibreHardwareService](https://github.com/epinter/LibreHardwareService) (Mozilla 2.0), which uploads [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) data to shared memory.
 I read it using the FFM API.
 Whatever CPUs/GPUs that supports, Power Gadget probably also supports.
 - Also custom made my own Windows light/dark mode detector, which is a rewrite of [Dansoftowner](https://github.com/Dansoftowner)'s [jSystemThemeDetector](https://github.com/Dansoftowner/jSystemThemeDetector) (Apache 2.0) using a newer FFM API and removing the slf4j and compiler annotations for a leaner package.
 Somehow it works faster than UWP apps
 - Also custom made the launcher for the app in a child project